griffinhundley/streamer-analysis/README.md

 Source: Mansoor Iqbal https://www.businessofapps.com/data/twitch-statistics/

 Livestreaming is emerging as a premiere online industry, with significant growth over the years.
-As of December 2020, the effects of COVID are still being realized, however there are reports of 24-50% increase in Twitch viewership as a result of the pandemic lockdowns.
+As of December 2020, the effects of COVID are still being realized, however there are reports of 24-50% increase in Twitch viewership as a result of the pandemic lockdowns (T. Wilde).

 Online entertainment isn't going anywhere but up.
 As a result of increasing scale, more online companies must rely on automated systems.
 For example - Twitch competitors Youtube Live and Facebook Gaming use automated systems to detect copywrite infringment and obscene content.
 As the number of broadcasters and viewers continues to rise, and as the entertainment industry shifts more online, the number of people turning to livestreaming as a source of income increases.

-Applications for partnership are currently reviewed manually by Twitch staff, with applicants waiting 2-4 weeks to get results.
+Applications for partnership are currently reviewed manually by Twitch staff, with applicants waiting 2-4 weeks to get results (Twitch FAQ).
 Because partnership is approved manually by different individuals, there can be a personal selective bias towards or against certain demographics.
 In some cases, very successful streamers with well above average metrics have been denied partnership, while much smaller channels are approved, leading to distrust between the broadcaster and Twitch.

-The goal of this analysis is to provide a model that can approve or deny channels for partnership based on their channel metrics, removing the need for manual review, which frees up resources, decreases feedback time to streamers on the status of their partnership application, and having a system without personal influences.
+The goal of this analysis is to provide a model that can approve or deny channels for partnership based on their channel metrics, removing the need for manual review, which frees up resources, decreases feedback time to streamers on the status of their partnership application, and having a system without personal bias.
 Additionally, the nature of the model allows for dynamically adjusting the threshold for approval, to make it more or less strict depending on the needs of Twitch.

 Source: Thomas Wilde https://www.geekwire.com/2020/twitch-sets-audience-record-october-pandemic-continues-fuel-livestreaming-growth/